nmargosian/alice-bob-repo/README.md

-This repo is a shared repo between David Haan and Nathan Margosian to allow us to sling code more effectively.
+This repo is a shared repo between David Deng and Nathan Margosian to allow us to sling code more effectively.